eranif/codelite/docs/docs/plugins/lsp.md

 select the ones you are interested in and then [configure them in CodeLite][14]

 === "clangd"
-    `clangd` is the LSP implementation from the `clang` team.
-It provide a compiler level completion with an unmatched accuracy
+    `clangd` is the LSP implementation from the `clang` for `C/C++/Objective-C` team.
+It provide a compiler level completion with an unmatched accuracy.
     Visit the [project home page][7]

     **Windows**